 which you had previously promised,

-Paul reminds the Corinthians of their previous promise.
+Paul reminded the Corinthians of their previous promise.

 that it may be ready as a matter of generosity